phrogg/indy-sdk/docs/getting-started/indy-walkthrough.md

   })
 ```

-One difference with the ussuance of the Transcript by Faber here is that a **Job-Certificate** can be revoked and the credential creation takes the ID of the revocation registry created earlier by **Acme** and a handle to the blob storage containing the validity tails:
+One difference with the issuance of the Transcript by Faber here is that a **Job-Certificate** can be revoked and the credential creation takes the ID of the revocation registry created earlier by **Acme** and a handle to the blob storage containing the validity tails:

 ```python